Illinois Community Integrated Living Arrangement (CILA) Negligence Lawyer

 The Illinois state institution developmental services agency offers Group Home guidance to ensure the monitoring of every resident with mental health challenges.
 The agency deems it unacceptable for staff members to neglect or abuse the residents under their care.
 The staff must offer each person support and specialized habilitation that is necessary for productive living.
 Some of the causes of injury include the following.

 - Trips, slips, and falls.
 Adults with developmental disabilities may have difficulty getting around, which is why they require individual supervision and assistance.
-Injuries often occur when the resident attempts to walk without supervision.
+Injuries often occur when the resident attempts to walk without supervision or facilities fail to clean floors.

 - Medication errors.
 Providing the wrong medications or administering the wrong dosages can result in severe side effects and overdose symptoms that require immediate medical attention.